Laurenhut/Portfolio/projects/sumobot.md

-  Combining and utilizing all of these sensory inputs in a state machine lead to a successful sumobot that was able to advance into the second round of the class competition.
+  Combining and utilizing all of these sensory inputs in a state machine lead to a successful Sumobot that was able to advance into the second round of the class competition.

 <!--